chickenboot/chickenboot.github.com/_posts/2013-05-18-zurb-foundation-with-nanoc-part-1.md

 ---
 layout: post
-title: Using Zurb Foundation 3 and Nanoc (1)
+title: Using Zurb Foundation 3 and nanoc (1)
-abstract: Getting Started&#58; Installation and Environment Setup
+abstract: Foundation and nanoc Part 1, Getting Started&#58; Installation and Environment Setup
-published: false
+published: true
 ---

 Let's start with some conventions I'm going to follow for the duration of this series.